 Dr Dave Leal has a particular interest in ethics and philosophy of religion, but also teaches logic, early modern philosophy, epistemology, and philosophy of mind.
 Dr Christopher Timpson, a philosopher of science, particularly of physics, has interests in philosophy of mind and language and in the history of 20th Century Anglophone philosophy.
-Dr Simon Shogry is a specialist in ancient Greek and Roman philosophy.
-His research focuses on how ancient thinkers, particularly Plato and the Stoics, understand the relationship between senseperception and knowledge, and also reconstructs their arguments for the possibility of moral expertise.
 Dr Elias Dinas is a political scientist and is interested in comparative political behaviour and political socialisation.
-Professor Andrea Ruggeri is a political scientist and is interested in international relations and comparative, his research focuses on civil wars, peacekeeping, and political violence.
+Professor Andrea Ruggeri is a political scientist and is interested in international relations and comparative, his research focuses on civil wars. peacekeeping, and political violence.
+Professor Rui Esteves's research is focused on topics of international finance, institutional economics, and public finance in a historical perspective.
 Dr Ferdinand Rauch's research interests consider different empirical applications of microeconomic theory, mainly in the areas of international trade and regional and urban economics.